 Breakfast is your first chance to refuel for the day.
 Imagine yourself preparing to run a marathon without having spent a day or week running and preparing yourself for the run.
 How do you think you’d do?
 Not very well, and the same happens when you choose to skip breakfast.
 Despite what people think, eating throughout the day – and eating healthy things – is how you lose weight, not by skipping meals or starving yourself.
 So breakfast is necessary if you want to perform well in school or at work, be sharp mentally, able to deal with problem and if you’re wanting to keep your metabolism churning throughout the day.

 What’s a vegetarian or vegan to do if meat and dairy are not a part of their lives?
 Well, you re-think breakfast and eating in general.
 Each meal of the day, including breakfast, isn’t necessarily about eating for the sake of indulging and pleasing yourself.
-Meals are meant to provide you with the necessary minerals, vitamins and nutrients you need to be healthy during the day and beyond.
+Meals are meant to provide you with the necessary minerals, vitamins and nutrients you need to be healthy during the day and beyond – although there may be room to include supplements in your daily food intake, including those infused with CBD like wholesale cbn infused gummies which many use to manage their mental health and overall wellness.
 Once you accept this mindset, you begin to see meals like breakfast differently.
 Suddenly the fat-laden meats, sugary syrups and processed pop tarts aren’t all that appetizing.
 What are they really doing for you beyond expanding your waist and making you feel sluggish and a bit sick?
 Not much.
-So here’s how to tackle breakfast the healthy vegetarian (and vegan) way so that you’ll feel satisfied and will keep your weight and waisline in check at the same time:
+So here’s how to tackle breakfast the healthy vegetarian (and vegan) way so that you’ll feel satisfied and will keep your weight and waistline in check at the same time:

 1. Go green.
 Stop thinking that you can only have leafy-green vegetables at dinner.
 Do you want to load up on much needed vitamins that will improve the way your body works and help you shed unwanted fat?
 Then treat yourself to a bowl of collards, kale or mustard greens in the morning for breakfast.
 These vegetables will give you a big dose of vitamin C without all of the sugar that comes with drinking orange juice.
 They also provide your body with needed nutrients and minerals like iron (without the saturated fat that comes with eating meat), various vitamin Bs, copper, calcium (yes, without having to chug milk).
 Leafy greens should be part of your breakfast if you’re really aiming to feel and look like a champ.
 Of course to start a green breakfast diet can take some willpower, but it can be done, however, if you’re wanting to make sure you’re getting all the vitamins necessary, you might then wish to look at purchasing something similar to these Vitamin C Supplements From Vitabiotics, as well as other supplements so you’re able to benefit from a healthier body!